 If you want to add another keyboard layout, select Add layout.
 Otherwise, select Skip.

-- It might take a few minutes to complete setup.
+- It might take a few minutes to complete the setup.

 - Once you finish the complete process.
 Devices are set up and ready to use.